New Patterns: A Little Dark Humor & A Lot of Wool

 Homespun Mittens – Knitting Pattern

 This pattern was designed for the very first yarn I ever spun.
-It wasn’t perfect, but it was warm and real and mine.
-These mittens are quick to knit—less than three hours per mitten—and only use 80 yards of yarn.
-Whether you’ve got thick-and-thin handspun or a bulky commercial skein, this pattern lets the fiber shine.
+That yarn wasn't perfect, with its thick spots and thin spots and slightly wonky twist, but it was warm and real and completely mine.
+These mittens celebrate that kind of beautiful imperfection.

-I designed both of these as patterns you can start and finish in the same weekend.
-Because sometimes that’s exactly what we need: a reminder that we can make something, finish something, and laugh a little while we do it.
+Both patterns are designed to start and finish in the same weekend, because sometimes that's exactly what we need.
+A reminder that we can make something, finish something, and find a little joy in the process, even when life feels chaotic.

-Thanks for being here and supporting handmade work that honors the slow, the small, and the slightly weird.
+Thanks for being here and supporting handmade work that celebrates the slow, the small, and the beautifully imperfect.

 Summer Refrigerator Pickles